rainbowm4/rainbowm4/README.md

 ```
 sudo apt install gcc-arm-none-eabi python3-serial
 ```
-You will have to have to install the [J-Link .deb](https://www.segger.com/downloads/jlink/) manually.
+You will have to install the [J-Link .deb](https://www.segger.com/downloads/jlink/) manually.

 ## Connecting the board